Frequently Asked Questions

 What about service of a motion?

 All motions must be accompanied with proof of service.
 NRAP 25(d); NRAP 27.
-A motion may be filed without proof of service.
-However, the court will require such proof to be filed promptly thereafter.
-NRAP 25(d)(3).

 Where and how do I file my motion?